 Polishing Your Antique Silver: Tips for a Tedious Holiday Chore

-Thanksgiving Day is a week away, and if you are tempted to get out your antique silver to make your holiday table sparkle, there are a few things you need to know before you get down to the chore of cleaning and polishing that silver.
+Thanksgiving Day is coming faster than you think, and if you are tempted to get out your antique silver to make your holiday table sparkle, there are a few things you need to know before you get down to the chore of cleaning and polishing that silver.

 Before cleaning or polishing silver, it is important to inspect each object for hallmarks or other identifying marks that will tell you if the piece is sterling or silver plate.
 Also look at how the item is constructed.
 If there are solder joins or hollow sections in handles or feet, the object should not be immersed in a cleaning agent or water.
 The object should also be checked for the presence of decorative gilding or other surface inlays.
 Special care is needed to spot-clean these delicate and sometimes fugitive (less stabile) surfaces.

-There are a number of different commercial products available for cleaning silver: cloth, liquid, cream, paste and foam are common products that are easily available.
+There are a number of different commercial products out there for cleaning silver: cloth; liquid; cream; paste; and foam are common products that are easily available.
 Do not use non-specific, all-purpose metal polishes because these contain harsher abrasives and may cause damage to the silver finish.

 Commercial Cleaning Products

 Commercial products that are formulated for home use are the safest method for frequent cleaning of silver.
 As with any method, cleaning and polishing agents contain abrasives.
 Be sure to close the containers tightly after use because the cleaner can dry out, making the polish more abrasive.
 Over time, the cleaning process does remove some silver along with the tarnish and leave fine scratches on the surface.
 It is advisable to use the least invasive cleaning agent necessary, so that you remove only the layer of tarnish from the piece.
 Most commercial silver polishes contain a tarnish inhibitor.
 While this slows the tarnishing rate for a short time, when objects do start to tarnish they do so unevenly.